rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 	__gshared DSingleton instance_;
 ```

 These two properties work together to make the *Singleton* thread-safe.
-In essence, they allow us to work with the *Singleton* whether we're working with a single- or multi-threaded application.
-The mechanism is a bit more complex than that, but for our purposes, this is deep as we need to dig.
+In essence, they allow us to work with the *Singleton* whether we're working with a application having a single thread or multiple threads.

 Next, the constructor...